ministryofjustice/security-guidance/docs/web-check.md

 The service scans provided URLs for a series of indicators \(negative and positive technical security configurations\) and reports them through a web interface, email alerts and exportable report file.

-Domains operated by, or on behalf of, MOJ **must** be added to Web Check under at least the central MOJ Web Check account.
+Domains operated by, or on behalf of, the Ministry of Justice \(MOJ\) **must** be added to Web Check under at least the central MOJ Web Check account.

 ## How to use the service